ahmed-sedky/smile-design/README.md

 ![GUI](readme-images\gui_open.png)
 <br /><br />

-On the toolbar, click on file then open image(or use the hotkey Ctrl+O) and pick the image file (supports different type of images). \
+On the toolbar, click on file, then open image(or just use the hotkey Ctrl+O) and pick the image file (supports different type of images). \
 ![open_file](readme-images\open_file.png)
 <br /><br />

-After loading the image properly, the result will popup as a text box like the screenshot below.
+After loading the image properly, the result will popup as a message box like the screenshot attached below.
 \
 ![results](readme-images\results.png)
 <br /><br />

-After closing the Results window, you will be able to select the template shape or adjust teeth color using the following dropdown menus.
+After closing `Results window`, you will be able to select the template shape or adjust teeth color using the following dropdown menus.
 \
 ![options](readme-images\options.png)
 <br /><br />